The following resources may be useful for journalists with disabilities.

-Negotiating Acceptable Accommodations This guide from the Job Accommodation Network offers tips for new employees on negotiating for reasonable accommodations–like the right assistive technology–with an employer.
+Negotiating Accommodations This guide from the Job Accommodation Network offers tips for new employees on negotiating for reasonable accommodations–like the right assistive technology–with an employer.
+Find the guide here.

-SAG-AFTRA Diversity Resources This list from the Screen Actors Guild‐American Federation of Television and Radio Artists) includes organizations that support people with disabilities, media alliances and corporate diversity initiatives.
+This list from SAG-AFTRA (Screen Actors Guild‐American Federation of Television and Radio Artists) includes organizations that support people with disabilities, media alliances and corporate diversity initiatives.
 Find SAG-AFTRA’s list here.

 This article offers statistics on journalists with disabilities looking for work.
 Find the story here.

 This organization’s site includes toolkits and resources to assist those with disabilities in finding employment.
 The site also offers guidance on disability hiring for employers.
 Find the campaign here.